2019 Samaria combined attack: The attack

-On Sunday morning, March 17, 2019 a Palestinian militant arrived at the Ariel junction in the West Bank and noticed the IDF soldier, Gal Keidan of the Thunder Battalion, securing the bus station at the junction.
+In the morning hours, a Palestinian militant arrived at the Ariel junction in the West Bank and noticed the IDF soldier, Gal Keidan of the Thunder Battalion, securing the bus station at the junction.
 The militant stabbed him, grabbed his weapon and shot him to death.
 The IDF soldier who stood next to him did not fire at the attacker, but his commander fired across the road and wounded the attacker.

 Rabbi Achiad Ettinger, who was armed, approached the militant, shot him and injured him, but the militant managed to shoot back and critically wounded Ettinger.
 Afterwards, the militant hijacked a vehicle that approached the junction.
 He drove to the Giti Avishar junction, where he shot another IDF soldier who as a result was seriously injured.

 The militant then drove towards the Palestinian town of Burukin, where he abandoned the vehicle and continued escaping on foot.

 Aftermath

-On March 18, a day after the attack, Rabbi Achiad Ettinger, who was head of the Oz and Emuna Yeshiva in the Neve Sha'anan neighborhood in Tel Aviv, died of his injury.
+On 18 March 18, a day after the attack, Rabbi Achiad Ettinger, who was head of the Oz and Emuna Yeshiva in the Neve Sha'anan neighborhood in Tel Aviv, died of his injury.

-The perpetrator
+Perpetrator

 The militant who carried out the attack was Omar Abu Lilah, a 19 year old Palestinian from the village of Zawiya located near Ariel.
 Abu Lilah was a student at the Al-Quds Open University in Salfit.

-Manhunt for shooter ends in his death

-On March 19, during an attempt, carried out at the village of 'Abwein, by the IDF and the Shin Bet, to capture the militant, a fire exchange took place during which the militant was shot and killed.
+On 19 March, during an attempt to capture the militant by the IDF and the Shin Bet, a fire exchange took place at the village of 'Abwein, during which the militant was shot and killed.